-A process waits for some resources while holding another resource at the same time.
-No pre-emption The process which once scheduled will be executed till the completion.
-No other process can be scheduled by the scheduler meanwhile.
-Circular Wait All the processes must be waiting for the resources in a cyclic manner so that the last process is waiting for the resource which is being held by the first process.
-Strategies for handling Deadlock 1.
-Deadlock Ignorance Deadlock Ignorance is the most widely used approach among all the mechanism.
+- ▶ Deadlock Ignorance is the most widely used approach among all the mechanism.
 This is being used by many operating systems mainly for end user uses.
 In this approach, the Operating system assumes that deadlock never occurs.
 It simply ignores deadlock.
-This approach is best suitable for a single end user system where User uses the system only for browsing and all other normal stuff.
-There is always a tradeoff between Correctness and performance.
+This approach is best suitable for a single end user system where User uses the system only for browsing and all other normal stuff. - ▶ There is always a tradeoff between Correctness and performance.
 The operating systems like Windows and Linux mainly focus upon performance.
-However, the performance of the system decreases if it uses deadlock handling mechanism all the time if deadlock happens 1 out of 100 times then it is completely unnecessary to use the deadlock handling mechanism all the time.
-In these types of systems, the user has to simply restart the computer in the case of deadlock.
+However, the performance of the system decreases if it uses deadlock handling mechanism all the time if deadlock happens 1 out of 100 times then it is completely unnecessary to use the deadlock handling mechanism all the time. - ► In these types of systems, the user has to simply restart the computer in the case of deadlock.
 Windows and Linux are mainly using this approach.

-2. Deadlock prevention Deadlock happens only when Mutual Exclusion, hold and wait, No preemption and circular wait holds simultaneously.
-If it is possible to violate one of the four conditions at any time then the deadlock can never occur in the system. $\hfill\Box$ The idea behind the approach is very simple that we have to fail one of the four conditions but there can be a big argument on its physical implementation in the system.
-61 Page 3.
-Deadlock avoidance continues until the system is in safe state.
+2. Deadlock prevention

+- ▶ Deadlock happens only when Mutual Exclusion, hold and wait, No preemption and circular wait holds simultaneously.
+If it is possible to violate one of the four conditions at any time then the deadlock can never occur in the system. - ▶ The idea behind the approach is very simple that we have to fail one of the four conditions but there can be a big argument on its physical implementation in the system.

+3. Deadlock avoidance

+► In deadlock avoidance, the operating system checks whether the system is in safe state or in unsafe state at every step which the operating system performs.
+The process continues until the system is in safe state.
 Once the system moves to unsafe state, the OS has to backtrack one step.